 Gai Jatra: The Festival of Cow, Satire, and Commemoration

 Saparu, the distinct festival of satire, cow, death, and commemoration is also recognized as Gai Jatra.
 Gai literally means a cow and Jatra is a grand carnival in Nepal.
-The cow is respected deeply in Hinduism and considered as a symbol of the Earth.
+The cow is respected deeply in Hinduism and considered a symbol of the Earth.
 It provides and nourishes which signifies life and the support of life.
 Therefore a festival devoted to cows.

 Gai Jatra, the festival of cow is observed in Nepal, in Kathmandu, Bhaktapur, Kirtipur, and Lalitpur, with great excitement and gusto.
 This year, the festival falls on Friday, 16 August and will be accompanied by grand scrumptious feasts, music, dance, and fun.

 Why Gai Jatra is celebrated

 Gai Jatra is regarded as a healthy festival which empowers people to accept the truth of death and prepare themselves for life after death

 This festival is observed for clearing the way to heaven for the departed soul of a family member.
 It is also considered that if a family member of the deceased participates in the procession, the deceased family members will be cleansed of their sins and make it safely to the doorways of heaven by holding on to the cow’s tail.

 If you roam in the streets of Nepal on this day, then you can witness the procession of cows with a huge mass of people from the early morning.
 Hundreds of boys dressed vibrant attire with a face smeared with mascara and decorated as cows stroll with barefoot along the streets and be a part of the procession in the name of the departed soul of kins.
 It is said that the cow will assist them in the journey of liberty into heaven